Accessibility Skip to main content

 • Enhancing self-care and community resilience;

-In line with the strength-based approach underpinning the Care Act 2014 and the social policy changes that lead to that legislation, Torbay’s commissioning approach seeks to:
+In line with the strength-based approach underpinning the Care Act 2014 and the social policy changes that led to that legislation, Torbay’s commissioning approach seeks to:

-• Increase the use of enabling housing-based models of care and support so that people have a greater choice and control over how, where and with whom they live, and how their care is provided.
-These options include ambitious capital projects such as multigenerational extra care housing, smaller schemes for groups with specific needs, as well as new models of home care to support people to remain living with family carers at home.
+• Increase the use of enabling housing-based models of care and support so that people have greater choice and control over how, where, and with whom they live and how their care is provided.
+These options include ambitious capital projects such as multigenerational extra care housing, smaller schemes for groups with specific needs, and new models of home care to support people's remaining living with family carers at home.

-• Increase the number of people maintaining their own independence through offering better information at an early stage to enable people to recognise their own strengths and assets, combining them with voluntary or community support and access to equipment & technology to meet their needs in the first instance.
+• Increase the number of people maintaining their own independence by offering better information at an early stage to enable people to recognise their own strengths and assets, combining them with voluntary or community support and access to equipment and technology to meet their needs in the first instance.

-• Reduce the systemic use of residential care to meet social care needs.
-This means not placing working-age adults into care homes wherever possible, and delaying the point at which older people enter residential care.
-The Council and our NHS partners, will only commission homes capable of meeting very complex and nursing needs, working with our care home sector to constantly improve quality and capability within Torbay.
+• Reduce the systemic use of residential care to meet low-level social care needs.
+This means not placing working-age adults into care homes wherever possible and delaying the point at which older people enter residential care.
+The Council and our NHS partners will only commission homes capable of meeting very complex and nursing needs, working with our care home sector to constantly improve quality and capability within Torbay.

 Sections